EricLengyel/Terathon-Math-Library/README.md

 There is API documentation embedded in the header files.
 The formatted equivalent can be found in the [C4 Engine documentation](https://c4engine.com/docs/Math/index.html).

+## Mathematica Packages

+Mathematica packages for rigid, conformal, and spacetime geometric algebras are available in the [Geometric Algebra](https://github.com/EricLengyel/Geometric-Algebra/) repository.

 ## Licensing

 Separate proprietary licenses are available from Terathon Software.
 Please [send an email](mailto:service@terathon.com) with details about your particular use case if you are interested.